-- Learn how to clean the hearing instruments and earmolds, and when to get the tubing replaced between the earmold and hearing instrument. - The hearing instruments may become wet for some reason, either because of sweat, humidity or because the child gets wet when wearing them.
+• Learn how to clean the hearing instruments and earmolds, and when to get the tubing replaced between the earmold and hearing instrument.

+• The hearing instruments may become wet for some reason, either because of sweat, humidity or because the child gets wet when wearing them.

 Therefore it is a good idea to store the hearing instruments in the drying kit at night.

-For more information please see the Oticon Hearing Instrument Care Kit.
+For more information please see the Oticon Family Notebook and the Oticon Hearing instrument Care Kit.
 You can also find useful information in the Instructions for Use that comes with the hearing instruments.